HazelSparks/ZelSystem/doc/Development Details/Implementation Guide.md

 pattern allows for a cleaner syntax that's more focused on the language itself rather than the quirks of translation.

+What is most critical to the mZL execution is a "string-to-list" function, which turns a string of parenthesis into a list of mZL statements.
+The full details of this function are to be placed

+## TODO
+# HERE
+## TODO

 ### Complete list of mZL primitives, and their suggested implementation
 #### (), the empty list
 The empty list is to be implemented as a single table in the namespace,